NSO-developer/nso-gitbook/administration/installation-and-deployment/containerized-nso.md

         key: ADMIN_PASSWORD
 ```

 Secrets are a credential-delivery mechanism, not the NSO user database; protect them with appropriate RBAC and encryption-at-rest configuration.
+The container removes its temporary plaintext bootstrap XML after a successful NSO startup.
 When a persistent CDB already exists, changing `ADMIN_*` values does not by itself update the corresponding NSO user; manage the user through NSO instead.

 #### Linux PAM Authentication